City-of-Helsinki/drupal-helfi-platform-config/modules/helfi_test_content/README.md

 ## How to delete the test content

 The test content can be deleted manually.
 [There is a fix on the way](https://www.drupal.org/project/default_content/issues/3282547).

+Notice that TPR test content can not be deleted, even manually.

 ## Known bugs

 ### Path aliases
 There seems to be a problem of nodes losing their paths if pathauto is enabled for the node.
 To fix this problem, make sure the paths are not auto generated.
 For example in a node.yml file check that the pathauto variable is set to 0.
 ```
   path:
     -